 How come NewzEngine is able to send to these services?

-NewzEngine’s access to world-leading news aggregators is through the MIL-OSI Network, which publishes over 35,000 global geopolitical English language items per month via sites that include Foreign Affairs (Asia/Pacific/USA/EU), LiveNews (NZ) and NewsKitchen (EU/RU/Baltics).
+NewzEngine’s access to world-leading news aggregators is through a New Zealand-based syndicator, the MIL-OSI Network, which publishes over 35,000 global English language items per month via sites that include LiveNews (NZ), Foreign Affairs (Asia/Pacific/USA/EU), and NewsKitchen (EU/RU/Baltics).

 Posterity has awarded them the credit, but Shakespeare wrote for the best actors of his day, and Jobs ran a company that attracted some of the smartest people in tech.
 Also, they both lived and worked in communities that at the time were experiencing an enormous surge in creativity – England during the Renaissance and the early days of Silicon Valley.